Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/multiple-agent-images/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example of deploying DevOps Managed Pools with Public Networking
+# Example of deploying DevOps Managed Pools with multiple Agent Images and Public Networking

-This deploys the module in its simplest form with the minimum variable inputs for Azure Managed DevOps Pools.
+This deploys the module in with multiple agent images for Azure Managed DevOps Pools.
 It uses public networking.

+In the example we have two pipeline definitions, each of which has a demand specifiy the agent image to use.

 ```hcl
 variable "azure_devops_organization_name" {